Aluminum Titanate Sprue Bushing for Low Pressure Aluminum Casting Machines

 2. Align the inner bore of the aluminum titanate sprue bushing with the riser tube axis to avoid eccentric flow and mechanical contact.

-1. Preheat the surrounding area and gating system gradually according to plant procedures to limit thermal shock on the first heat-up.
+1. Preheat the surrounding area and gating system gradually according to plant procedures to limit thermal shock during the first heat-up.

-2. Monitor metal temperature and pressure settings; avoid sudden large changes that produce extreme temperature gradients across the sprue bushing.
+2. Monitor metal temperature and pressure settings, and avoid sudden large changes that may produce extreme temperature gradients across the sprue bushing.

 3. Periodically inspect the bore through access ports or during scheduled stops to check for buildup, erosion, or cracking.